kommitters/stellar_base/CONTRIBUTING.md

 First off, thanks for taking the time to contribute, it is encouraging! 🎉🙌

-We want to make it as easy as possible to contribute changes that help the [Stellar Base](https://github.com/kommitters/stellar_base) library and the [Stellar network](https://www.stellar.org/) to grow and thrive.
+We want to make it as easy as possible to contribute changes that help the [Stellar Base][repo] library and the [Stellar network][stellar] to grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.

 ## Getting started